Sig Engineering - Part 1 - Solana's Gossip Protocol

 Inserting Data

-type we store, there is a corresponding CrdsValueLabel
+instance we want to store, there is a corresponding GossipKey

-which is used as the key for the HashMap and a CrdsVersionedValue
+which is used as the key for the HashMap and a GossipVersionedData

 structure for the value of the HashMap.